-Selecting Edit SubNetwork… from the op’s pop-up menu presents you with a new Network Editor with four subnetwork inputs.
-These four inputs are connected directly to the four inputs on the Subnet op in your original network.
+Selecting Dive into Network from the RMB menu lets you dive inside the node where you will see four Sub-Network Inputs.
+These four inputs are connected directly to the four inputs on the original Subnetwork node.
 Proceed by attaching ops as required to these four subnetwork inputs.
-The display op will be wired back to the output connector of the Subnet op in your original op network.
-To get back to the original op network, go up a level (type U).
+The display op will be wired back to the output connector of the Subnet op in your original network.
+To get back to the original op network, go up a level by typing U.

 Please refer to subnetworks for a complete discussion and an example of how to use subnetworks.

-Select several Operators that you want to make into a subnetwork, and select Collapse Selected from the OP’s pop-up menu to automatically create a subnetwork out of them.
-You will see the selected Operators replaced by a single Subnetwork op, and it will be properly rewired to contain the previously selected ops.
+You can select several nodes that you want to make into a subnetwork, right-click them, and select Actions ▸ Collapse to Subnet to automatically create a subnetwork out of them.
+You will see the selected Operators replaced by a single Subnetwork node, and it will be properly rewired to contain the previously selected ops.